 Keep a Pulse on if Your Loved One’s Needs are Increasing

 Care needs often increase over time creating more reliance on the caregiver.
 ADLs (Activities of Daily Living) are basic tasks a person needs to be able to do on their own to live independently.
-The Katz Index of Independence in Activities of Daily Living is an effective tool used to assess overall health and functional status of older adults.
+The Katz Index of Independence in Activities of Daily Living is an effective tool used to assess the overall health and functional status of older adults.
 Basic ADLs include six essential skills: Bathing and Showering, Continence, Dressing, Mobility, Feeding and Toileting.
 ADLs can also help caregivers and health care professionals understand the level of care needed.
-When care needs increase families often start evaluating additional options for long term care including senior living.
+When care needs increase families often start evaluating additional options for long-term care including senior living.
 Medical Alert has teamed up with A Place for Mom who is the leading senior living referral service in the United States.
 A Place for Mom’s expert advisors help caregivers and their families find the right senior living options for their aging loved ones through personalized referrals, tour scheduling and move-in support.
 Their services come at no cost to families as A Place for Mom is paid for by its network of 17,000+ participating communities and home care providers.

 As you adapt to being a caregiver for a senior loved one, one of the most important elements is taking care of yourself.
 With these key steps, you can provide better care for your loved one while ensuring that you’re taken care of, too.